 • 0.20 oz Eau d Toilette Splash Mini Bottle

 So what does it smell like?
-This version is described as a Floral Green fragrance.
+It is classified as a green floral fragrance for women.

 1 comment: